 The Regulations state that each Authority must make a Scheme which includes a Basic allowance and Special Responsibility Allowances (SRA) for special responsibilities.
 The current Scheme includes a schedule of allowances which the Council pays to its Elected Members.

-.
 A scheme may also provide for:

 Dependants' carers' allowance